hubertdungen/Stellaris_flexScript/README.md

 <details>
 <summary>🔍 Click to Expand README</summary>

-# More Picks: Traits|Civics|Ethics [FLEX EDITION]
+# More Picks & Points: Traits|Civics|Ethics [FLEX EDITION]

-Welcome to the Flex Script for the Stellaris Mod "More Picks: Traits|Civics|Ethics [FLEX EDITION]".
+Welcome to the Flex Script for the Stellaris Mod "More Picks & Points: Traits|Civics|Ethics [FLEX EDITION]".
 This script allows you to customize the mod settings without manually editing the configuration files.

 ## Features: